sophistifunk/modular-ux-widgets-poc/example-widget/README.md

 <a name="data-models-stages"></a>
 ### stages

-List of top-level stages.
+> List of top-level stages for a Pipeline.

 Array of [StageInfo](#types-StageInfo)

 <a name="data-models-selectedStage"></a>
 ### selectedStage

-Currently selected Stage
+> Currently selected Stage

 (Optional) [StageInfo](#types-StageInfo)